School of Rock (musical): West End (2016–2020)

-The original London cast includes David Fynn as Dewey Finn, Florence Andrews as Rosalie Mullins, Oliver Jackson as Ned Schneebly, Preeya Kalidas as Patty Di Marco and Gary Trainor as alternate Dewey.
-It was announced in May 2017 that David Fynn would be leaving the role of Dewey, his last performance on May 15.
-Fynn's regular Alternate, Gary Trainor will take over the role full-time performing five shows a week with newcomer Stephen Leask taking 3 shows as Alternate Dewey and Joel Montague remaining as Dewey's understudy.
-The original adult cast had their final performance on November 13, 2017, with the majority of original cast members leaving the show.
-The new adult cast performed their first show on November 15, 2017.
-The new cast includes Alan Pearson as Ned Schneebly with Stephen Leask and Michelle Francis taking over as lead Dewey and Patty having previously been alternate and understudy.
-Florence Andrews continued her role as Rosalie Mullins and Craig Gallivan was given the role of alternate Dewey.
+The original cast included David Fynn as Dewey Finn, Florence Andrews as Rosalie Mullins, Oliver Jackson as Ned Schneebly, Preeya Kalidas as Patty Di Marco and Gary Trainor as alternate Dewey.
+Fynn left the role of Dewey on May 15, 2017.
+Fynn's regular alternate, Gary Trainor took over the role, with newcomer Stephen Leask as alternate Dewey.
+Most of the original adult cast had their final performance on November 13, 2017.
+Alan Pearson took over as Ned, with Stephen Leask and Michelle Francis as Dewey and Patty, respectively (Leask had previously been alternate).
+Andrews continued her role as Rosalie, and Craig Gallivan was given the role of alternate Dewey.
 Along with the new cast came adjustments to script and alterations to several songs.
-'Children of Rock' was deleted as of a musical number from the show entirely in Act I and replaced with additional dialogue as well as an extension of the song 'Here at Horace Green'.
-On 20 August 2018, the 2017-2018 Cast took their final bow.
-From 22 August 2018, the cast was led by Craig Gallivan as Dewey Finn, Laura Tebbutt as Rosalie Mullins and Jake Sharp as Alternate Dewey Finn.
-On 19 August 2019, Craig Gallivan made his final performance as Dewey Finn, and from 21 August 2019, the cast was Led by Noel Sullivan as Dewey Finn.
+The song "Children of Rock" was deleted from the show in Act I and replaced with additional dialogue as well as an extension of the song "Here at Horace Green".
+From 22 August 2018, the cast was led by Gallivan as Dewey, Laura Tebbutt as Rosalie and Jake Sharp as alternate Dewey.
+On 19 August 2019, Gallivan left the production, and from 21 August 2019, Noel Sullivan played Dewey.

-On 10 January 2020, it was announced the show will play its final performance on Sunday 1 March 2020 after just over a 3-year run.
-On 13 January 2020, it was announced that David Fynn would return to the role of Dewey Finn to close the show.
-Following the closure, the Gillian Lynne Theatre will be renovated with more toilets, refurbished auditorium and Front of House areas taking place before the theatre re-opens with Lloyd Webber's brand-new musical Cinderella.
+The West End production closed on 1 March 2020 after just over a 3-year run with David Fynn returning to the role of Dewey, with the announcement of a UK and Ireland tour to begin in February 2021.